-EU Blue Card is issued for a maximum of 4 years, with the minimum annual salary of 53,600 EUR and 41,808 EUR for professions from the shortage category.
+EU Blue Card is issued for a maximum of 4 years, with a minimum annual salary of 56,400 EUR (2022) and 43,992 EUR for professions from the shortage category.

-After 2 years of possessing the EU Blue Card professionals can apply for a permanent residence permit.
-Read more about the EU Blue card in my separate post.
+After 2 years of possessing the EU Blue Card, professionals can apply for a permanent residence permit.
+Read more about the EU Blue card in a separate post.